Renesas Electronics: RL78 family

 RL78 is the family name for a range of 16-bit microcontrollers.
-These were the first new MCU to emerge from the new Renesas Electronics company after the merger of NEC Electronics and Renesas Technology.
-These microcontrollers incorporate the core features of the NEC 78K0R (150 nm MF2 flash process) and many familiar peripherals from legacy Renesas R8C microcontrollers.
-The RL78 core variants include the S1, S2, and S3 type cores which evolved from the NEC 78K0R core.
-The basic S1 core support 74 instructions, the S2 core adds register banking and supports 75 instructions, while the S3 core adds an on-chip multiplier / divider / multiple-accumulate and supports 81 instructions.
+These were the first new MCUs introduced by Renesas Electronics after the 2010 integration of NEC Electronics and Renesas Technology.
+The RL78 combined the NEC-originated 78K0R CPU core with peripheral technologies from the 78K and Renesas R8C families.

+The RL78 core variants include the S1, S2, and S3 type cores.
+The basic S1 core supports 74 instructions, the S2 core adds register banking and supports 75 instructions, while the S3 core adds an on-chip multiplier/divider and multiply–accumulate capability and supports 81 instructions.

-The RL78 was developed to address extremely low power but highly integrated microcontroller applications, to this end the core offered a novel low power mode of operation called “snooze mode” where the ADC or serial interface can be programmed to meet specific conditions to wake the device from the extreme low power STOP mode of 0.52uA.
+The RL78 was developed for low-power, highly integrated microcontroller applications.
+Its operating modes include "snooze mode", in which peripherals such as the ADC or serial interface can operate while the CPU remains stopped and wake the processor when specified conditions are met.

 RX family

-The RX, an acronym for Renesas Xtreme, is the family name for a range of 32-bit microcontrollers developed by Renesas, as opposed to the H family and the MC family, launched by Hitachi and Mitsubishi respectively.
+The RX, an acronym for Renesas Xtreme, is the family name for a range of 32-bit microcontrollers developed by Renesas Technology and subsequently Renesas Electronics.

-The RX family was launched in 2009 by Renesas Technology with the first product range designated the RX600 series and targeting applications such as metering, motor control, human–machine interfaces (HMI), networking, and industrial automation.
-Since 2009 this MCU family range has been enlarged with a smaller variant the RX200 series and also through enhanced performance versions.
+The RX family was launched in 2009 by Renesas Technology, with the first product range designated the RX600 series.
+It targeted applications including metering, motor control, human–machine interfaces (HMI), networking and industrial automation.
+The family was later expanded with the lower-power RX200 series and additional higher-performance products.

 RA family

-The RA, an acronym for Renesas Advanced, is the family name for a range of 32-bit microcontrollers with Arm Cortex processor cores.
-The RA family's key features are the stronger embedded security, high-performance, and CoreMark ultra-low power operation.
-It also has a comprehensive partner ecosystem and Flexible Software Package for the users.
+The RA, an acronym for Renesas Advanced, is the family name for a range of 32-bit microcontrollers using Arm Cortex-M processor cores.
+The family is designed around embedded security, performance and low-power operation, and is supported by Renesas's Flexible Software Package.